DAOthxs/assets/dedust_lp/README.md

 4. Enter the TON amount you want to add or the amount of SATOSHI tokens.
 The system will calculate the other token's amount for you.
 E.g. if you add 2000 SATOSHI, it will calculate the amount of TON you need.
-5. Tap on the 'Deposit' button to continue.
+5. Tap on the `Deposit` button to continue.
 6. DeDust.io will ask you to confirm the entry.
-If everything's correct, tap on the 'Confirm' button.
+If everything's correct, tap on the `Confirm` button.

 |![Step 4](./0004.png)|![Step 5](./0005.png)|![Step 6](./0006.png)|
 | ------ | ------ | ------ |